-Move the control to the full upright position, past detent, to turn on the interior lamps.
-Move the control down, past detent, to turn off the interior lights.
-Move the control to the full downward position, to dim the interior lights to their minimum.
-The instrument panel/switch lighting remains lit.
+- Move the control to the full upright position, past detent, to turn on the interior lamps. - Move the control down, past detent, to turn off the interior lights.

 Note: If the battery is disconnected, discharged, or a new battery is installed, the dimmer switch requires re-calibration.
 Rotate the dimmer switch from the full dim position to the full dome/on position to reset.
 This will ensure that your displays are visible under all lighting conditions.